syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Serialize conditional formats
+### Serializing conditional formats

-By default, the pivot grid control allows to serialize the conditional formats applied on the pivot grid.
-The serialization of conditional formats can be disabled by setting the 'SerializeConditionalFormats' property to false.
+By default, the pivot grid control allows to serialize the conditional formats applied to it.
+The serialization of conditional formats can be disabled by setting the [SerializeConditionalFormats](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.SerializationOptions~SerializeConditionalFormats.html) property to false.

 {% tabs %}